Fragments: Memories of a Wartime Childhood: Ganzfried

+Maechler

-In April 1999, Wilkomirski's literary agency commissioned the Zurich historian Stefan Maechler to investigate the accusations.
+In April 1999, Wilkomirski's literary agency commissioned the Zürich historian Stefan Maechler to investigate the accusations.
 The historian presented his findings to his client and to the nine publishers of Fragments in the autumn of that year.
 Maechler concluded that Ganzfried's allegations were correct, and that Wilkomirski's alleged autobiography was a fraud.

-Maechler described in detail in his report how Grosjean-Wilkomirski had developed his fictional life story step by step and over decades.
+Maechler described in detail in his report how Grosjean-Wilkomirski had developed his fictional life story step-by-step and over decades.
 He discovered that Wilkomirski's alleged experiences in German-occupied Poland closely corresponded with real events in his childhood in Switzerland, to the point that he suggested the author rewrote and reframed his own experience in a complex manner, turning the occurrences of his real life into that of a child surviving the Holocaust.

 It remained unclear to Maechler whether Grosjean-Wilkomirski had done this deliberately or if the writer actually believed what he had written, but he was skeptical that the writer was a "cold, calculating crook", as Ganzfried assumed.
-(Maechler, 2001b, pp. 67–69) Amongst other things, Maechler revealed that a Holocaust survivor Wilkomirski claimed to have known in the camps, a woman named Laura Grabowski, had been earlier unearthed as a fraud, and had previously used the name Lauren Stratford to write about alleged satanic ritual abuse — a story which itself had been debunked nearly a decade earlier.
+Amongst other things, Maechler revealed that a Holocaust survivor Wilkomirski claimed to have known in the camps, a woman named Laura Grabowski, had been earlier unearthed as a fraud, and had previously used the name Lauren Stratford to write about alleged satanic ritual abuse—a story which itself had been debunked nearly a decade earlier.